Interstate 476 south at the Lehigh Tunnel on the Pennsylvania Turnpike Northeastern Extension. 12/19/16

-Growing commuter use northward to western Bucks County resulted in a major expansion project along I-476 between Interstate 276 and the Landsale Interchange with Pennsylvania 63.
+Growing commuter use northward to western Bucks County resulted in a major expansion project along I-476 between Interstate 276 and the Landsale Interchange with PA 63.
 The Northeast Extension Total Reconstruction and Widening Project continues northward to Milepost 38 (Clump Road), with a $224.9 million contract awarded in November 2017.
-Work through late fall 2020 reconstructs the Turnpike from a four-lane roadway with 10 foot outside shoulders and a four foot barrier median to six overall lanes, with 12 foot in and outside shoulders.
-Completion of the project is anticipated for early summer 2021.1
+Work through late Fall 2020 reconstructs the Turnpike from a four-lane roadway with 10 foot outside shoulders and a four foot barrier median to six overall lanes, with 12 foot in and outside shoulders.
+Completion of the project is anticipated for early Summer 2021.1

 Additional work will further widen Interstate 476 to six overall lanes north from Clump Road to Milepost 44, north of Steinsburg Road.
 Split into two sections, reconstruction between Clump Road and John Fries Highway is forecast to start in 2020 or later.
 North from there to Steinsburg Road, including improvements at the Quakertown Interchange, may commence in 2024 or later.2

 With origins in 1956 for a concept of a "mid-county" expressway included in the U.S. Interstate and Defense Highway System plan, Interstate 476 was the most environmentally sensitive roadway constructed by the Pennsylvania Department of Transportation during the the 20th century.
-A preliminary plan for a 21.5-mile, six-lane expressway arose in 1960 between Interstate 95 at Ridley Township and the junction of Interstate 280 (Pennsylvania Turnpike) and Pennsylvania 9 (Northeast Extension) at Plymouth Township.3 The road was designated Interstate 480.
+A preliminary plan for a 21.5 mile, six-lane expressway arose in 1960 between Interstate 95 at Ridley Township and the junction of Interstate 280 (Pennsylvania Turnpike) and PA 9 (Northeast Extension) at Plymouth Township.3 The road was designated Interstate 480.

 A public hearing in 1961 showcased four proposed alignments.
 The alignments were color coded blue, green, red and yellow, and displayed on a large map of the area.
 Feedback gathered led to the choice of the "Blue Route" as the preferred alignment, but several citizens opposed any construction.3